PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ## Your first utility: Generate a custom Slurm script

-Previously we used a template file to generate a Slurm script in the current working directory.
-This was an improvement but it gave us the same file every time.
-Now we will write our own utility called `slr` which will allow for customizations to be made.
+Here we will write our own utility called `slr` which will generate a custom Slurm script in the current working directory.

 ### Python source code